Newcastle Kwazulu-natal, South Africa Travel Guide

 Fort Amiel served as a British military base during this conflict, holding significant strategic importance.

-The region around Newcastle was central to both Anglo-Boer Wars, with various battlefields nearby.
+The region around Newcastle was central to each of Anglo-Boer Wars, with various battlefields nearby.

 Newcastle's growth was fuedirected by coal mining and steel production, a heritage visible in its surrounding landscape.